-- 1. One cannot closurize a getter or a setter. - 2.
-One can tell whether one implemented a property via a method or via field/getter, which means that one has to plan ahead as to what construct to use, and that choice is reflected in the interface of the class.
+One cannot closurize a constructor, getter or a setter via the dot based syntax.
+One must use the # based form.
+One can tell whether one implemented a property via a method or via a field/getter, which means that one has to plan ahead as to what construct to use, and that choice is reflected in the interface of the class.